johndoe31415/luksrku/README.md

 to the encrypted data, the reason for this this is to thwart cold-boot attacks.
-A successful cold-boot attack would require a complete and perfect 1 MiB snapshot of the pre-key (or an acquisition in the short timeframe where the keyvault is open) -- something that is difficult to do because of naturally occuring bit errors during cold boot acquisition.
+A successful cold-boot attack would require a complete and perfect 1 MiB snapshot of the pre-key (or an acquisition in the short timeframe where the key vault is open) -- something that is difficult to do because of naturally occurring bit errors during cold boot acquisition.

 ## Dependencies
 OpenSSL v1.1 is required for luksrku as well as pkg-config.